carlohamalainen/carlohamalainen.github.io/_posts/2012-11-02-note-to-self-clone-remote-branch-using-git.md

   - Uncategorized
 format: image
 ---
-By default &#8220;git branch&#8221; doesn&#8217;t show the remote branches for a cloned repo, so use &#8220;git branch -a&#8221; to see all of them and then make a local branch with a suitable name:
+By default "git branch" doesn't show the remote branches for a cloned repo, so use "git branch -a" to see all of them and then make a local branch with a suitable name:

 <pre>$ git clone git@github.com:CVL-dev/cvl-fabric-launcher.git
 Cloning into 'cvl-fabric-launcher'...